Why Humidity Problems Increase in Summer

 Common factors that reduce moisture removal include:

-- Short cycling: The system shuts off before enough moisture is removed
+• Short cycling: The system shuts off before the coil has time to remove enough moisture

 In these cases, the home may feel cool but still humid.
 This can lead to discomfort and increase the risk of moisture-related problems.